maheedhar343/FullStack_course/practical_3/ReadMe.md

 4. Add the Login Form

-In `login.html`, create a simpler version with only email and password fields.
+In `login.html`, create a simpler version with only email and password fields, using Bootstrap.

 ![1761061858081](image/ReadMe/1761061858081.png)

-5. Write JavaScript Validation Logic

-In `validation.js`, implement validation checks for both forms.

-6. Link the Script
+5. Link the Script

 At the end of both `register.html` and `login.html`, link the validation script before `</body>`: